tobiasdigital/blueprints-learn.en/help/blueprints/industry-success-stories/travel-hospitality.md

 # Travel & Hospitality Industry Business Challenge

 A casino and entertainment company in the United States wanted to revolutionize their ability to leverage data to create real-time personalized connections.
-This vision became even more vital as the COVID-19 pandemc changed how customers interact with travel and hospitality businesses.
+This vision became even more vital as the COVID-19 pandemic changed how customers interact with travel and hospitality businesses.

 Leveraging Adobe technologies & services this organization is now prepared to excel in its goals and is ready to face the post-pandemic future.